ceruleandeep/SillyTavern-Emma/README.md

 ### Just Webstorm Things

 * For the love of gods, edit your extension by opening the main SillyTavern directory in Webstorm, not the extension directory.
-* Use `webstorm "{path}/index.js"` to open the extension's main file inside an existing Webstorm window.
-* Use `webstorm "{path}"` to open the extension in a new Webstorm window, whether or not Webstorm is already open.
 * If you don't have `webstorm` in your path, they moved that configuration into Toolbox, go look there.
 * Register your extension as a VCS root in Webstorm to enable version control features (Settings -> Version Control -> Directory Mappings, find the unregistered root, click +).